Shemekia Copeland: Career

 In August 2018, her next album, America's Child, entered at number 3 on the Billboard Top Blues Albums chart.
-The album won both the "Album of the Year" and "Contemporary Album of the Year" titles at the Blues Music Awards in 2019.
-The same year, Copeland received four Blues Blast Music Award nominations for "Album of the Year", "Contemporary Blues Album", "Contemporary Female Blues Artist", and "Instrumentalist - Vocals".
+The album won both the Album of the Year and Contemporary Album of the Year titles at the Blues Music Awards in 2019.
+The same year, Copeland received four Blues Blast Music Award nominations, for Album of the Year, Contemporary Blues Album, Contemporary Female Blues Artist, and Instrumentalist - Vocals.

-In May 2020, Copeland won her second Blues Music Award for "Contemporary Blues Female Artist of the Year".
-She won the awards for "Contemporary Blues Album" and "Female Blues Artist" at the Blues Blast Music Awards in 2021.
+In May 2020, Copeland won her second Blues Music Award for Contemporary Blues Female Artist of the Year.
+She won the awards for Contemporary Blues Album and Female Blues Artist at the Blues Blast Music Awards in 2021.

 In July 2022, she won the award for Blues Artist of the Year at the annual DownBeat Critics Poll.
-She released her tenth studio album, Done Come Too Far, on August 19, 2022 In 2023, Copeland won the 'Instrumentalist - Vocals' category at the Blues Music Awards.
-She also picked up two Blues Blast Music Awards in the "Best Female Blues Artist" and "Best Vocals" categories.
+She released her tenth studio album, Done Come Too Far, on August 19, 2022 In 2023, Copeland won the Instrumentalist - Vocals category at the Blues Music Awards.
+She also picked up two Blues Blast Music Awards, in the Best Female Blues Artist and Best Vocals categories.

 In December 2024, Copeland was nominated for a Grammy Award for Best American Roots Performance and a Grammy Award for Best American Roots Song.
 Her album Blame it on Eve was also nominated for a Grammy Award for Best Contemporary Blues Album.

 On March 19, 2025, Copeland's Blame it on Eve was nominated for a Libera Award for Blues Record.
-On July 7, 2025, Copeland was nominated for another Blues Blast Music Award in the "Female Blues Artist" category.
+On July 7, 2025, Copeland was nominated for another Blues Blast Music Award in the Female Blues Artist category.
+Copeland won the award on September 20, 2025.